henry-oberholtzer/silverboxradio/ENDPOINTS.md

 # Users
 GET `/users` - AUTH ONLY
   - Get all users
+  - Active
 GET `/users/<username>` - AUTH ONLY
   - Get a specific user, gets associated shows
+  - Active
-DELETE `/users/<username>` - ADMIN ONLY
+DELETE `/users/<username>` - EXACT USER OR ADMIN ONLY
-  - Soft deletes a user from the website
+  - Deletes a user from the website
+  - Active

+# Access
+PUT `/users/<int:user_id>/access/` - ADMIN ONLY
+  - Set whether a user is admin

 # Invites
 GET `/invites/` - ADMIN ONLY